Home > Analyses > Real Estate > Host Hotels & Resorts, Inc.

 - Strong partnerships with premium hotel brands

-- Favorable gross and net margin performance
+- Favorable EBIT and net margins

 Weaknesses